Iyanuloluwa4/DHS-Analysis-for-Socioeconomic-correlates-of-stroke-risk-factor-profiles-by-sex-in-South-Africa/README.md

 If you use or adapt this code, please cite:

-Ojo IS. *Socioeconomic and behavioural correlates of stroke risk factors by sex in South Africa: A Demographic and Health Survey–based analysis.* Master of Public Health Dissertation, University of Leeds.
+Ojo IS. *Socioeconomic and healthcare access correlates of stroke risk factors by sex in South Africa: A Demographic and Health Survey–based analysis.* Master of Public Health Dissertation, University of Leeds.

 ---